- Sexual Content

 Well, in this story it's Shoggoth for 'DTF!'

-And our lead Shoggoth is very much DTF, there's no smut (at least not yet, not unless you count 'graphic depictions of not-really-heavy petting' as smut), but there is a yuri harem.
+And our lead Shoggoth is very much DTF, there's no smut (not unless you count 'graphic depictions of not-really-heavy petting' as smut), but there is a yuri harem.

 Now don't get me wrong, this story has the whole package, a mildly intriguing world with kingdoms to be conquered, some kingdom building (the typical industrial revolution sparking protagonist stuff), there's some action but not particularly exciting because the protagonist is so overpowered, but still kinda fun to read because of all the gore :D yeah, warning about that, if you're turned away by gore right out of an 80s slasher film, the nturn away, or well at least away from the action scenes...